debezium/debezium-examples/debezium-quarkus-extension-service/README.md

 # Quarkus Debezium Extension Quick Start

-This project provides a Quarkus application that demonstrates how to build and use Debezium Extensions for Quarkus
+This project provides a Quarkus application that demonstrates how to use Debezium Extensions for Quarkus

 This quick start is designed to help you:
 - main features of Debezium Quarkus extension